eldraco/theinfinitewebpage/README.md

 # The Infinite Web Server Honeypot

-This is a quick honeypot web server that delivers an infinite web page to anyone asking for it.
+This is a quick honeypot web server that delivers an infinite web page to anyone asking anything from it.
 It sends a never ending web page that may fill up the hard disk of the attacker if the download is automatic.
+Also has some _sticky_ properties to try to capture the browser for as long as possible.

 The new version is designed to work as a web LaBrea honyepot.

 The new features are:
 - It now uses the twisted libraries, so it supports multiple clients.
 - It uses the curses libraries to show the amount of data transfered in real time.
+- It can recognize GET and POST requests and give them a lot of data while trying to leave them _stuck_.
+- It can recognize HEAD requests and _stuck_ them also.
+HEAD requests do not download data, but they can wait a long time.

-When a client connects you can see its IP, its User-Agent, the connection time and the real live information about the data transfered.
-When that client disconnects, it prints the total  duration of the connection.
+When a client connects, the Infinite Web Server shows you its IP, its User-Agent, the requested method, the requested Path, the connection time and the real live information about the data transfered.
+When that client disconnects, it prints the duration of the connection.

 ## Usage
+Just be sure to use a wide console.
+If necessary make your font smaller a couple of times.
-Start the infinite web page
+Start the infinite web page.

 `
 ./TheInfiniteWebsite.py
 `

-Try it connecting with wget from any other host.
+Try it connecting with wget from your host.

 `
 wget localhost:8800